aespinoza1980/HadoopAPI/README.md

 Prerequisites:
 Install and configure Hadoop(Version used Hadoop 1.2.1). http://hadoop.apache.org/releases.html

-After Hadoop is succesfully installed,  go to the command line and start hadoop
+After Hadoop is succesfully installed,  go to the command line and start hadoop.

 1) sudo start-all.sh

 Create a directory structure in hadoop exactly like this one